twozh/socket_sendfile/README.md

 make

 first run ./server
-then run ./client, type the filename to send, press enter. the filename will be sent to server, and is renamed to 'file.out' by server.
+then run ./client, type the file name to send, press enter. the file will be sent to server, and is renamed to 'file.out' by server.